Tenure-track* researcher position

 * tenure will be evaluated within a year of the initial contract

 Applications are invited for a tenure-track researcher position in the Cognition and Brain Dynamics research team of Virginie van Wassenhove.
 The lab is hosted at NeuroSpin (Dir.
 Prof Stanislas Dehaene) on the plateau de Saclay near Paris, France.
-Salary will be commensurate with experience.
-Application closing date is set to April 22nd 2018 and pre-selected candidates will be interviewed in May.
+Salary will be commensurate with experience and the position comes with benefits package.
+Application closing date is set to end of April 2018.
+Pre-selected candidates will be interviewed in May.
 Earliest start date is planned for September 2018.

 Profile: The successful candidate will have a competitive record of publications in cognitive neuroscience and a demonstrated expertise using MEG.